Bobbie Cheema-Grubb: Judiciary

 Appointed as a High Court judge on 22 October 2015, Cheema-Grubb was sworn in to the Queen's Bench on 25 November 2015, receiving the customary accolade of the Realm as DBE.

+Cheema-Grubb is one of a small number of High Court judges who are selected to preside over trials involving terrorism offences.

+In 2025, Cheema-Grubb was judge at the trial of Nathan Gill, the former leader of Reform UK in Wales, whom she sentenced to 10-and-a-half years for taking pro-Russia bribes.